-Lecture Capture offers tools that make it easy to produce video content for students.
+Lecture Capture offers the ability to produce video content for students easily.
 NTU academics have reported that it leads to improved interaction and more active learning during live sessions, whereas students believe it improves their ability to recall and prepare for assessment.

 What is Lecture Capture?

 Acting on student feedback from Nottingham Trent Students’ Union (NTSU) that Lecture Capture had become a priority for our students, this facility has been made available in many teaching rooms.

 Lecture Capture software generates audio recordings that can be synchronised with other presented materials, such as PowerPoint slides.
 Recorded lectures are made available to students via the module learning room in NOW, creating a useful digital resource and a valuable revision tool that students can regularly look back on.

 Lecture Capture at NTU is provided by Panopto and made available via the Lecture Capture link in the top navigation bar of each module's NOW Learning Room.
 The Lecture Capture unit in the Technology Central learning room provides information and guidance to support colleagues best practice use of Panopto.

 Below are a set of links that staff and students may find helpful regarding Lecture Capture: